melt-umn/silver-ableC/README.md

   ORCID: https://orcid.org/0000-0002-5611-8687

 ## Releases
+- Release 0.1.0: made in September, 2019
-- Release 0.1.0: made in April, 2020
+- Release 0.1.1: made in April, 2020

 ## Related publications

-Release 0.1.0 is discussed in the paper "Reflection of Terms in Attribute Grammars: Design and Applications" by Lucas Kramer, Ted Kaminski, and Eric Van Wyk.
+Release 0.1.1 is discussed in the paper "Reflection of Terms in Attribute Grammars: Design and Applications" by Lucas Kramer, Ted Kaminski, and Eric Van Wyk.
 At the time of release this paper has been submitted to the Journal of Computer Languages (COLA).